 - Trouble organizing

 - Mood swings

-To be diagnosed with adult ADHD, you must have a childhood diagnosis in addition to your current symptoms.
-Managing this condition is simple through the use of medication and psychotherapy.
+Adult ADHD is managed through the use of medication and psychotherapy.
 Making life adjustments to accommodate your condition can also help to make ADHD more manageable.
-Talk to your doctor today about how to treat this disorder.
+Talk to Dr. Brissett today about how to treat this disorder.